CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 6.Ti=Base Salary Package

-6.1.sec=The Employee will be paid an annual base salary of the amount specified in Item 10 of the Schedule (“Base Salary”) plus Superannuation.
+6.1.sec=The Employee will be paid an annual base salary of the amount specified in Item 10 of the Schedule ("Base Salary") plus Superannuation.

 6.2.sec=The Employer will pay the Base Salary to the Employee in equal instalments paid in arrears into a bank account nominated by the Employee on the pay period basis specified in Item 11 of the Schedule.